CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/run_cmaq_c6a.2xlarge.md

 ![Screenshot of HTOP with hyperthreading off](htop_c6a.2xlarge_hyperthreading_off.png)

+For MPI or parallel applications such as CMAQ it is best to turn off hyperthreading.

 After the benchmark is complete, use the following command to view the timing results.

 `tail -n 20 run_cctm_2018_12US1_listos.c6a.2xlarge.log`